 Leave for Daddy Activities/Leave for Daddy-to-be

 MSI provides employees (male employees) who have not taken childbirth leave a paid leave of five days from the date the childcare leave starts.
-The company supports male employees to participate in childcare, by sending eligible employees e-mails encouraging them to take this five-day "leave for daddy activities".
+The company supports male employees to participate in childcare, by sending eligible employees and their bosses e-mails encouraging them to take this five-day “leave for daddy activities.”

 ADI has introduced a spouse birth-giving preparation holiday scheme, in which an employee is allowed to take a one-day paid holiday within the week to the day before the scheduled date of birth-giving by the spouse.
 Moreover, the company sends e-mails calling for taking leave to the employee who has a new-born child and his superior, and thereby supporting involvement of male employees in childcare.
 Moreover, it is actively exchanging information with other companies by joining the Ikuboss Alliance hosted by Fathering Japan, a non-profit organization.